DannyDuckschDev/gender-data-webapp/README.md

 ## Features
 - **Home**: Introduction to the app and its purpose.
-- **Everyday Knowledge:** Tips and information on various everyday topics, such as driving safety.
+- **Knowledge:** Tips and information on various everyday topics, such as driving safety.
-- **Period:** Information and resources related to menstruation, including downloadable tea recipes.
+- **Support offers:** Provides  available support services, such as counseling or helplines etc..
+- **Downloads:** Various resources that users can download, such as recipes, guides, or informational PDFs.
 - **Contact:** Details about the app's creator and ways to get in touch.
-- **Forum:** A space for women* to share their experiences and advice with each other.

  ## Installation
 To run this project locally, follow these steps: